AGE GROUP COORDINATOR

 - The best view in the house!
 A timer’s responsibility is to stand at the end of the pool, lean in to watch the swimmer in your assigned lane closely, and stop the watch when the swimmer touches the wall.
 There are 3 timers per lane at all times.
 First Shift starts at 5:45 and ends after event 34 (approximately 7:30, though varies somewhat depending on the progress of the meet).
 First Shift timers meet at the scoring station to get oriented.
 Second Shift starts at event 35.
 Second shift timers check in with Sarah Bradley or Katie Carlisle on your way to your shift near the announcer area on pool deck, go to your designated lane from there.

 - Collect time sheets from timers on pool deck and deliver upstairs to the computer scoring station.
 Shift change between events 34&35, approximately 7:30.
 Check in before shift with computer desk on the upper deck.

 OTHER EVENT HELPERS

 - This is a volunteer role outside of regular meet times.
 We need parents to help host pancake breakfasts, pick up and bring donuts to practice on the morning after a win, and help purchase gifts for senior night, where we honor our outgoing seniors.
 This is a great opportunity for parents with younger swimmers who have a harder time volunteering during meets.
-Contact Mary Campbell if you are interested in helping out.
+Contact Sarah Bradley or Katie Carlisle if you are interested in helping out.

 Simple formatted text